StarRocks/starrocks/docs/using_starrocks/catalog/iceberg_catalog.md

 ### Parameters

 - `catalog_name`: the name of the Iceberg catalog.
-This parameter is required.
-  The naming conventions are as follows:
+This parameter is required.<br>The naming conventions are as follows:
   - The name can contain letters, digits (0-9), and underscores (_).
 It must start with a letter.
   - The name cannot exceed 64 characters in length.

 - `PROPERTIES`: the properties of the Iceberg catalog.
 This parameter is required.
-You need to configure this parameter based on the types of metadata service used by your Iceberg cluster.
-In Iceberg, there is a component called [catalog](https://iceberg.apache.org/docs/latest/configuration/#catalog-properties), which is used to store the mapping of Iceberg tables and paths to store Iceberg tables.
-If you use different types of metadata services, you need to configure different types of catalogs for your Iceberg cluster.
+You need to configure this parameter based on the metadata service used by your Iceberg cluster.
+In Iceberg, there is a component called [catalog](https://iceberg.apache.org/docs/latest/configuration/#catalog-properties), which is used to store the mapping of Iceberg tables and paths of storing Iceberg tables.
+If you use different metadata services, you need to configure different types of catalogs for your Iceberg cluster.
   - Hive metastore: If you use Hive metastore, configure HiveCatalog for your Iceberg cluster.
   - Custom metadata service: If you use the custom metadata service, configure a custom catalog for your Iceberg cluster.